Lemon Grove Depot: History

 This station was renovated from winter 2012 through fall 2013 as part of the Trolley Renewal Project, although the station remained open during construction.

-Station layout

-There are two tracks, each served by a side platform.

 Lemon Grove Promenade

 Lemon Grove officials launched a $5.1 million project on redeveloping the immediate area surrounding the Lemon Grove Depot into a Promenade, which was designed to include a plaza, park, and two windmills to help generate electricity.
 Construction of this promenade began on July 19, 2012, with its grand opening ceremony held on September 27, 2013.
 The project subsequently won an award.